Jimmy90s/Data-Projects/README.md

 ### Correlation One Data Analytics Capstone Project

-- Data Analytics course where we collaborated as a team to learn through real-world business cases.
-- Created a detailed 14-week project plan with weekly meetings to assign deliverables and ensure timeline  remained on track.
+- Data Analytics course where we collaborated as a team and created a detailed 14-week project plan with weekly meetings to assign deliverables and ensure timeline  remained on track.
-- Python for data collection and claening
+- Python for data collection and cleaning
-- Excel for more data cleaning and data analysis
+- Excel for data analysis
 - Tableau for visualaztions and dashboards

 ## [CA & TX Income vs Education Data Analysis](https://github.com/Jimmy90s/Portfolio-Projects/tree/main/CA_TX_Income_vs_Education_Levels)